sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/dashboards.md

 <p class="subtitle">90th percentile successful sentinel search duration over 1h30m</p>

+90th percentile search duration for all successful sentinel queries

 Refer to the [alert solutions reference](./alert_solutions.md#frontend-90th-percentile-successful-sentinel-duration-1h30m) for 2 alerts related to this panel.

 To see this panel, visit `/-/debug/grafana/d/frontend/frontend?viewPanel=102310` on your Sourcegraph instance.